jeffpar/argument-aloud/ussc/audit/index.md

 Once a case has been granted, and *particularly* once a case has been argued, it needs to be recorded, regardless of outcome, so that researchers can identify how often cases are dismissed after being granted, why they were dismissed, and whether (and when) they were argued before being dismissed.

-Cases "affirmed by an equally divided Court" are perhaps the *least* interesting cases to record, even though SCDB takes some pains to record them, because the Court said absolutely nothing about them.
+Cases "affirmed by an equally divided Court" are perhaps the *least* interesting cases to record, even though SCDB makes some effort to record them, because the Court said absolutely nothing about them.
 In all other dismissals, the Court invariably provides a reason for its action, and yet SCDB does *not* always record them.

-As an aside, I dislike the semantics of the phrase "affirmed by an equally divided Court."
-Affirmance implies intention, but when the Court is deadlocked, there is no intention to affirm.
-Words like "affirm" or "reverse" only make sense when accompanied by some conclusion, which can take the form of a full opinion, a brief *per curiam* opinion, or an even briefer dismissal (as when improvidently granted).
-In all those instances, a majority of the Court reached some conclusion, whereas in the case of a deadlock, there is no conclusion.

 The 1952 term is illustrative.
 Looking through [U.S. Reports Volume 344](https://tile.loc.gov/storage-services/service/ll/usrep/usrep344/usrep344decisionspercuriam/usrep344decisionspercuriam.pdf), you can easily spot three deadlocked cases from that term, all "affirmed by an equally divided Court":